 - b.
 Students should refrain from wearing high fashion uniforms or cropped pants. - c.
 The length of the pants should be hemmed so the pant leg does not touch the floor. - d.
-All uniforms clean and pressed at all times. - 2.
+All uniforms are clean and always pressed. - 2.
 Grey jeans are not acceptable. - 3.
-An AWC patch must be stitched to the left arm sleeve 2-inches below the shoulder seam, these patches can be bought at the Campus Bookstore during the summer 2023 semester. - 4.
-White leather athletic shoes with closed toes (e.g. Nike Air, Reebok Air), or all-white nursing shoes with solid white socks. - a.
+An AWC patch must be stitched or ironed on to the left arm sleeve 2-inches below the shoulder seam, the patches can be purchased from Mothers & Daughter Embroidery, 2615 E. 24th St. #3, Yuma. - 4.
+White (95%) leather athletic shoes with closed toes (e.g. Nike Air, Reebok Air), or all-white nursing shoes with solid white socks. - a.
 No mesh inserts on athletic shoes. - b.
-No Crocs - c.
-Shoes must be clean at all times. - 5.
+White shoelaces - c.
+No Crocs - d.
+Shoes must be always clean. - 5.
 In the cooler months, a white lab coat may be worn over the uniform with an AWC patch visible on the lab coat. - 6.
 Hands must be kept clean and should be washed before and after each patient. - 7.
 Visible tattoos or body piercings are not allowed in clinic. - 8.
 Breath should be free of any offensive odors. - 9.
 For patients' well-being, NO cologne or perfume (including scented lotions) may be used while in clinic. - 10.
 Students are allowed to wear solid white, long sleeved tops under their scrub uniforms.
 This excludes OR scrubs. - 11.
-The student will wear an identification badge at all times while in the clinical setting. - 12.
-Dosimeters must be worn in the clinical area and AWC clinical lab at all times.
+The student will always wear an identification badge while in the clinical setting. - 12.
+Dosimeters must be always worn in the clinical area and AWC clinical lab.